CreativeParts/meteor-autoform-mdl/README.md

 The following attributes are recognized:

-* `mdltheme`: Required to specify MDL component theme, the following themes are supported for listed below input types:
+* `mdltheme`: Required to specify MDL component theme, specifically for Text input. the following themes are supported for Text input:
-    * Text: 'Normal', 'Floating'.
+    * Text: 'default', 'floating'.

-    * Textarea:
-* `mdlthemelabel`: Required to specify Text input label text.
-Applies only when 'Normal' mdltheme is selected
+if no mdltheme selected, 'default' will be the default theme.

 ## License
 meteor-autoform-mdl is licensed under the [MIT Licence](LICENSE).